Will there be a white Christmas in Edinburgh? Here's the weather forecast for Christmas Day

 Sadly there is no snow forecast for Edinburgh on December 25.

-On Christmas Day in the Capital, it will be an overcast morning with the sun breaking out at around midday.
+But on Christmas Day in the Capital, it will be a bright and sunny day from 9am all the way through to sunset at 3.42pm.

 Temperatures will reach around 5 degrees Celsius.